Nadihat/Repeater-Divination/README.md

 All older files are obsolete and will be upgraded with the new mechanisms soon.

+nots_tarot.py experimentally removes the timestamp, since MultiHasher and WordFinder do not use it, and multi.py generates an entire deck and asks you to manually reveal each card by hash.

 ---

 888Runes.py is an attempt to fix this for the Runes, by increasing `THINK_DEPTH` to 888,888.
 Word Finder says it's a soft Yes, like a hearth.
 ETarot.py likewise, just in case.